-The Transportation for Sustainable Communities (TSC) Plan serves as a mechanism to enhance livability through implementation of key transportation infrastructure projects and programs.
-The main tenet of the TSC Plan is to foster community-based planning by meaningfully involving non-profit organizations, community groups and members of the public to ensure projects are reflective of community values.
-This section characterizes some of the co-benefits of TSC projects.
-Formal goals and objectives, which are presented in Chapter 4, were established to provide a clear vision for the TSC Plan.
+The PDA Investment and Growth Strategy serves as a mechanism to enhance livability through implementation of key transportation infrastructure projects and programs.
+This section characterizes some of the co-benefits of PDA projects.
+Formal goals and objectives, which are presented in Chapter 4, were established to provide a clear vision for the PDA Investment and Growth Strategy.